Gold and Wachtel

 Gold and Wachtel underwent a series of transformations while maintaining continuous service to Epstein.
 The original firm operated from 10 East 53rd Street, New York, NY 10022, with a secondary office at 425 Eagle Rock Avenue, Roseland, NJ 07068.
 By December 1994, the firm had reorganized: Wachtel Missry LLP was incorporated on December 13, 1994 (NY DOS #1875279) at 885 Second Avenue, 47th Floor.
 An intermediate entity, Wachtel & Masyr LLP, operated from 110 East 59th Street and represented Epstein in the 1998 United States v.
 Epstein case through attorney Steven J. Cohen.

 The succession tracks Harry Wachtel’s death in February 1997 and Robert Gold’s departure from the firm in the late 1990s.
-“Masyr” in the successor name refers to Jesse Masyr, a Gold and Wachtel attorney whose name appears 141 times in the Epstein document corpus—a volume that warrants dedicated investigation.
+“Masyr” in the successor name refers to Jesse Masyr, a Gold and Wachtel attorney whose name appears 141 times in the Epstein document corpus.
 Masyr later joined William B. Wachtel (Harry’s son) as an officer of Saker Aviation Services (ticker: SKAS), an FBO and charter aviation company where both appear across 25 SEC filings.
 The current entity, Wachtel Missry LLP, retains Steven J. Cohen as a partner, completing a line of succession from Gold and Wachtel to the present day.

 FEC records identify at least four firm personnel making political contributions under the Gold & Wachtel name between 1987 and 1998: William B. Wachtel (donations to Bill Bradley), Jesse Masyr (to Alfonse D’Amato), Deborah S. Clark (to Charles Schumer), and William Dowling (to Robert Abrams).
 The firm’s broader client roster—recovered through NY Secretary of State address searches—includes O’Sea Inc. (DOS 1471429), International Federation of Jeunesses Musicales (DOS 1384964), Academy Center LP (DOS 1898217), Academy Store LP (DOS 1898213), Associated Buy Liquor Rite Merchants Inc. (DOS 967302), and AIDS-Care Management (DOS 1184070).
 The diversity of these clients suggests a general commercial practice; the Epstein relationship was not the firm’s sole activity but rather one thread in a broader practice that included real estate, corporate formation, and litigation.